Beyond Structure: Invariant Crystal Property Prediction with Pseudo-Particle Ray Diffraction: Conclusion

 \section{Conclusion}

 In this work, we introduce a Pseudo-Particle Ray Diffraction Neural Network (PRDNet) for crystal structure property prediction.
-PRDNet outperforms previous approaches by capturing long-term atomic correlations through a physically invariant reciprocal-space representation embedded within the neural network.
+PRDNet outperforms previous approaches by capturing long-range atomic correlations through a physically invariant reciprocal-space representation embedded within the neural network.
 The learned pseudo-particle attributes act as a novel probe, exhibiting higher sensitivity than any known physical particle to atomic type, local chemical environment, and diffraction directions.
 Experiments demonstrate that PRDNet provides a principled framework for integrating crystallographic theory with deep learning, offering a novel conception of invariant crystal representation and achieving SOTA performance across multiple properties and databases.

-\paragraph{Limitations} The benefits of PRDNet’s diffraction-based reciprocal-space representation do not directly transfer to non-periodic structures.
-Moreover, the current representation is difficult to invert for reconstructing structures from reciprocal-space sampling, limiting its applicability to direct crystal structure prediction tasks.
+The limitation also arises from the fusion of complete reciprocal-space information, which implies that the inverse process for Crystal Structure Prediction (CSP), i.e., generating valid structures in real space by shaping distributions in diffraction space, can break invariance and thus cannot be directly applied to CSP.
+In future, we plan to: (1) Integrate PRDNet with the structure identification tool (XQueryer \citep{cao2025xqueryer}) to enable a fully automated materials analysis workflow; (2) Extend PRDNet to simultaneously handle multiple length scales, from atomic to mesoscopic structures; (3) Extend relaxed invariance structures for CSP tasks.